Mark Babcock, M.S.W., L.C.S.W.

 Suzanne Segalowitz, PT, MSPT

 Suzanne began her career at Spaulding Rehabilitation Hospital in Boston working primarily with patients with neurologic involvement including brain injury, stroke and SCI.
 In 2012, she obtained Neuro-IFRAH certification to expand treatment options for patients with hemiplegia.
+Suzanne is also experienced and skilled in the treatment of vestibular dysfunction.
+In addition to her neurologic focus, she has treated a wide array of orthopedic issues, incorporating trigger point dry needling when appropriate.
+As the BCH Outpatient Rehabilitation wheelchair seating and mobility specialist, Suzanne offers a seating and mobility clinic during which she works closely with clients and vendors to optimize seating and functional mobility.
 Outside of work, Suzanne enjoys hiking, cycling, running and climbing.

 Brandy Whitney, PT, DPT, CLT, CMT